 Therapy is also a safe space and unique relationship where you can focus on yourself and feel comfortable to share your anxieties.
 “You have a place for someone to bear witness to your suffering and validate your feelings,” Stark says.
 “You might be anxious but feel silly sharing it with others.
 Your therapist can meet you where you are.”

-Building Your Own Anxiety-Soothing Toolkit
+Building Your Own Anxiety-Soothing Toolkit: 5 Tips for Anxiety Management

-Reconnect To Your Body
+Reconnect to Your Body

 The key to this is letting your body know that the threat isn’t really life or death — the cheetah isn’t there!
 To do this, we need to send signals to our sympathetic nervous system (the fight or flight response) to stand down, Stark explains.

-In a moment of distress, Stark also recommends doing an exercise like identifying 10 green things in the room.
+In a moment of distress, Stark also recommends doing an exercise like identifying ten green things in the room.
 “Do anything that forces you to pay attention in the present and get your body back online,” she says.
 “This sends a message to your body that you may be upset, but there’s no immediate threat.”

-Identify The Thought And Feeling
+Identify the Thought and Feeling

 In the Cognitive Behavior Therapy approach, the goal is to identify our thoughts and feelings and how they impact our behavior, Stark explains.